peeraponw/meilibridge/README.md

 **Note**:
 - All Unix binaries are packaged as `.tar.gz` files
 - Windows binary is packaged as `.zip` file
-- Linux ARM64 is not currently available in pre-built releases
+- Linux ARM64 can be built using `make build-linux-arm64` (see Building for ARM64 below)
 </details>

 ### Verify Installation